 When you use Slack, you can let your team know when you’re available.
 This is great because it manages the sender’s expectations in terms of how quick the response might be.
 This type of synchronous based communication has its benefits, but also its drawbacks.
 But how can you edit your Slack status?
 There are a few ways to edit availability on Slack.

 The first is via the top right profile section, you can manually update your status like the above screenshot.
 This is a message that appears below your name and lets people know what you’re doing.
 You can say things like “In a meeting” or “Out for lunch” to let people know when you may not respond immediately.

 The second way of editing your availability is by changing your activity.
 This is when you put yourself as “active” or “away”.
 When set as active, you will have a green dot next to your name.

 An important thing to know about your Slack status is that it can automatically change from active to away.
 Slack will set your status to “away” after ten minutes of desktop inactivity or if you navigate away or close the app on your mobile phone.

 This can lead to issues as some managers may believe that workers are not being productive due to their Slack status.
 However, in reality users may just be “away” without their knowledge.

 The first solution is rather obvious: ensure you engage on Slack if using it on your desktop every ten minutes or keep your phone off lock every ten minutes when using Slack on your phone.

 However, this could lead to a loss of concentration and an increase of distraction which is not ideal.
-A second solution could work to resolve this issue, as proposed by Mashable.

 Perhaps most importantly, managers shouldn’t be using Slack statuses to measure their team’s performance and productivity.
 If teams have measurable OKRs and/or KPIs, whether a person is online or not becomes irrelevant.
 This form of management can also lead to issues with presenteeism - which can eat away at your company.